GameStop Corp. - Is It The Next Blockbuster?

 Source: Business Insider

-Therefore, Blockbuster was not a victim of technological disruption but a victim of the inability to compete in competitive environment.
+Therefore, Blockbuster was not a victim of technological disruption but a victim of the inability to compete in a competitive environment.
 Yes, Netflix's success story can be replicated in the gaming market as well but at the moment there is not a company that would offer such services.
 It would need to be a company that has a platform with most of the games available and could be played on the cloud.
 The cost for storing and owning such games are much higher than in the DVD business.
 In addition, there are more platforms that compete with each other.
 And finally, the platform would need to be customized and allow each user to save data.
 I don't think the technology is there yet that would offer all of those options.
 And so this is not a direct threat yet.

 Cloud

 However, there is another threat that the industry is facing.
 Investors see the future in the cloud.
 Perhaps 10 years from now, there will be no need to have a physical copy and everything would be downloadable from cloud.
 The management made a counterargument that one DVD can have around 4GB whereas one game can be 40GB and more.
-Therefore the obstacle to store is 10 times higher and the download time is 10 times longer.
+Therefore, the obstacle to store is 10 times higher and the download time is 10 times longer.
 Which is a bit uncomfortable for the customers.

-Source: GameStop Corp Investor's Day Presentation
+Source: GameStop Corp.
+Investor's Day Presentation

-Nevertheless, the technology is advancing and perhaps in a couple of years from now the games will be either available on the platform or quickly downloadable from the cloud.
-In the meantime because of technological progress, the company may diversify enough that it will not depend on physical sales.
+Nevertheless, the technology is advancing and perhaps in a couple of years from now, the games will be either available on the platform or quickly downloadable from the cloud.
+In the meantime, because of technological progress, the company may diversify enough that it will not depend on physical sales.

 Diversification